Note: I get commissions for purchases made through links in this post.

 |Temperature Range (degrees F.)||32 to ?|

 EdgeStar doesn’t provide the upper limit of the temperature range.
-It is probably in the area of 50 degrees.
+It is probably in the area of 50 degrees, which is plenty chilly for many liquids.

 You might already be familiar with the different keg sizes (such as the Sixth and the Cornelius, or Corny, mentioned above), but in case you’re not, there is an excellent description here at Kegerator.com that will explain the differences for you.
 It also gives you the common nicknames by which you may have heard these sizes called.